vciriolo/iMCP_TB/README.md

 Main codes:

 1- dumper:
 		read the raw data and produce a file with a reco tree.
-A cfg file should be given in input, with 5 columns:
+A cfg file should be given in input, with:
+		- a first raw with the names of the two MCP used as trigger (the 1st one sould be the one used for the time measurement)
+		- many rows with 5 columns:
 		1)run 2)channel 3)HV 4)X0 5)NameMCP
+		there must be exactly n rows for each run (where n=number of channel in input from the digitizer).
+Look into cfg/ folder for example.

 		In the reco tree, branches are sorted following the MCP name list saved in interface/MCPMap.h.

 --> usage:      python python/dumper.py
 (for the list of options, look inside the python)

 2- calcTreshold: